nathanielc/morgoth/mkdocs/src/overview/getting-started.md

 $ curl -X GET http://localhost:7000/anomalies/load
 ```

-If it has been a few minutes than there should be a few anomalies recored so far.
+If it has been a few minutes than there should be a few anomalies recorded so far.

 Now we need to wait until Morgoth no longer marks any rotations as anomalous.